 Each of the six Build Alternatives would encompass known or suspected PEC sites, including sites on the Cortese list.
 Such sites could contain hazardous soil, soil vapor, or groundwater contamination.
-Construction activities could encounter contaminants or interfere with ongoing remediation efforts.
-Exposure to hazardous wastes would generally be limited to immediate excavation, handling, and storage areas.
+Construction activities could encounter contaminants or interfere with ongoing remediation efforts and may pose exposure to hazardous wastes, which would generally be limited to immediate excavation, handling, and storage areas.
 For this reason, the individuals most at risk would be those in the immediate vicinity (i.e., construction workers) during excavation, transportation, or storage of hazardous wastes during construction.